 At BioDesign Wellness Center in Tampa, we offer minimally invasive stem cell therapy that provides instant relief and long-term restoration of damaged or deteriorated knees.

 If you are wondering where the stem cells used in Stem Cell Therapy come from, mesenchymal stem cells can be obtained from a patient’s bone marrow, fat (adipose tissue), or peripheral (circulating) blood and from birth-associated tissues, including placenta, amnion, umbilical cord (UC), and cord blood (CB).
 At BioDesign Wellness Center, we use MSCs from birth-associated tissues.

 At least one study has shown that MSCs derived from birth-associated tissues offer several benefits over those derived from distinct adult tissues (obtained from the patient):

 - Birth-associated tissues are readily available from donated neonatal (after birth) tissues, so painful extraction of stem cells from patients can be avoided, and there are no ethical issues related to the use of these stem cells.

 - Birth-associated tissues contain a variety of embryonic cell populations that contain MSCs, endothelial stem/progenitor cells, and hematopoietic (blood-forming) stem cells.

 - MSCs from birth-associated tissues are superior in proliferation, life span, and differentiation compared with those obtained from patients.

-The stem cells we use are derived from the Wharton’s Jelly of the umbilical cord (UC) that are donated from full term, C-section deliveries in accordance with the FDA and American Association of Tissue Banks (AATB) standards.
+The stem cells we use are derived from Wharton’s Jelly of the umbilical cord (UC) that are donated from full-term, C-section deliveries in accordance with the FDA and American Association of Tissue Banks (AATB) standards.
 We do not use any material obtained directly from the embryo or fetus.

 Depending on the injury, we use one or more of the following products derived from Wharton’s Jelly to promote healing and reduce inflammation: